 - Washout marking pencil or pen

-I recommend you read the entire pattern and watch the entire video before you start making this bag.
+I recommend you read the entire pattern before you start making this bag.
 This will help you understand where and how all the pieces fit together.
 After review of all the materials, you should quilt your fabric sandwich and cut all your pieces.
 This pattern comes with some awesome pattern piece markers – so nice to keep organized!

 I took the first day to cut and prep all my fabric and materials.
 The next day, I started with assembly.
-Watching the video, while making the bag, made a HUGE difference!
 This bag has lots of parts and pieces.
 You don’t want to skip ahead or assume too much!

 I mentioned in the supply list that I used purse feet instead of buttons.
 I like the look of these feet and they are super easy to install.